 |Thinking in WarpScript: discover built-in functions that can be used for detecting anomalies in time series.|

 This plugin adds a graphical interface for the management of tokens and the display of metrics on Warp 10 instances.

 It is popular among administrators who prefer to interact with an app rather than use WarpScript scripts to generate tokens.

-This macro package allows to use Warp 10 as an alerting platform, triggering alerts on specific conditions, adding annotations to alerts, managing the lifecycle of those alerts (inhibition, quiescing, canceling) and sending notifications via various means (Slack, text messages, phone calls, emails).
+This macro package allows using Warp 10 as an alerting platform, triggering alerts on specific conditions, adding annotations to alerts, managing the lifecycle of those alerts (inhibition, quiescing, canceling), and sending notifications via various means (Slack, text messages, phone calls, emails).

 On top of Warp 10 Open Source, SenX offers multiple modules to augment the capabilities of Warp 10 deployments.